 - Work with your school's SSD coordinator or counselor for accommodations.
-Your SSD coordinator or other appropriate school staff can help determine what accommodations are best for you and submit a request online. - If you move to a new school after you've been approved for accommodations, your new school needs to confirm your continued eligibility.
+Your SSD coordinator or other appropriate school staff can help determine what accommodations are best for you and submit a request online. - If you move to a new school after you've been approved for accommodations, notify your new school of your approval.
 Print your SSD eligibility letter from your student account to give to your new school. - If you are approved for extended time for specific subject areas (math, for example), you'll only get those accommodations on the relevant sections or tests.
-However, if you're approved for extended time for reading, you'll get extended time for the entire - Talk to your SSD coordinator or other appropriate staff member before test day to confirm what accommodations you are approved for and any additional information you need for testing. - Bring your SSD eligibility letter with you on test day in case there are any questions.
+However, if you're approved for extended time for reading, you'll get extended time for the entire test. - Talk to your SSD coordinator or other appropriate staff member before test day to confirm what accommodations you are approved for and any additional information you need for testing. - Bring your SSD eligibility letter with you on test day in case there are any questions. - For more information, visit collegeboard.org/ssd.